 Key Transitions Center in Los Angeles offers a comprehensive and successful marijuana addiction treatment for teens that can help teens through detox and therapy treatments or a combination of both.

-- Key Transitions teen cannabis addiction treatment program offers a combination of individual, group, and family therapy as it is highly successful.
+Key Transitions teen cannabis addiction treatment program offers a combination of individual therapy, group therapy, and family therapy as it is highly successful.
 We help bring structure to your teen’s day, offer them mentorship, and help them see the joys in life outside of marijuana.
 Our Teen IOP offers a safe environment for your teen to have a structured day, and begin to build skills they were lacking because of their marijuana usage.

-- Therapists may also use Cognitive-behavioral therapy (CBT).
+Therapists may also use Cognitive-behavioral therapy (CBT).
 In this therapy, the addict prepares mentally to cope with a drug-free life.
 This therapy helps the struggling user to handle withdrawal effects and maintain self-control.
-This well-structured program at key transitions along with knowledgeable and compassionate team members will assist in healing your adolescent emotionally, physically, and spiritually.
+Teen Drug Addiction Treatment program at key transitions along with knowledgeable and compassionate team members will assist in healing your adolescent emotionally, physically, and spiritually.